Stretch the time between trips to the grocery store and save yourself money using these practical tips from Auckland Council and Love Food Hate Waste.

-Have a plan for your grocery run
+Plan your grocery run

 Consider what to buy if the supermarket is out of an item.
 For example, instead of flour or bread, think about pizza bases, tortillas, or wraps.
 They last for ages and work great for leftovers that might not make a meal on their own.

 Fruits and vegetables that are in-season last longer.
 To get more life out of greens, remove them from the plastic bag and put them in an airtight container in the fridge.
 You can also freeze spinach or kale if you bought too much.

+Freezers act as a pause button preserving food until you need it.
 You can freeze a lot more than just bread and meat.
 Sauces, hard cheeses, vegetables, and eggs can all be frozen.
 Hummus and dips freeze well, too.

 Small change, big impact

 Kiwi families waste an estimated $1 billion each year on food they buy and then throw away.
 That’s $644 per family per year, or three trolleys full of food.